ansonjaison/anson-drive/README.md

 - **Scroll-to-Top Button**: Smoothly scroll back to the top of the page when needed. ⬆️
 - **Dark Theme**: A modern dark-themed UI with customizable CSS variables for easy theming. 🌙
 - **Cloudflare Pages Hosting**: Fast, secure, and scalable deployment with automatic HTTPS. ☁️
+- **Featured Files Section**: A dedicated page (`featured.html`) to highlight specific files from various folders, enhancing visibility of key documents. ⭐

 ---

 ## Demo 🌐

 Visit the live demo at [https://anson-drive.pages.dev/](https://anson-drive.pages.dev/) to explore the application.
-You can browse folders, search for files, and use the admin page to generate metadata. 🚀
+You can browse folders, search for files, use the admin page to generate metadata, and check out the new featured files section. 🚀

 ---